Which States Are Doing to Fight Cyberbullying?

 These states have taken clear legislative action against both cyberbullying—bullying, belittling, or harassment that occurs via digital means like social media or texting—and inappropriate texting with minors.

-The state of Florida includes a process for involving families in cyberbullying situations.
+This state includes a process for involving families in cyberbullying situations.
 It also requires districts to keep a list of programs that can offer training for school staff, parents, and students on how to identify and react to online harassment.
 Like Texas, specific groups aren’t called out in the laws, but state-funded schools are still held to federal anti-discrimination rules.

 While the requirements in Georgia do not include training for school personnel, the state has implemented character education programs for all grade levels and includes off-campus cyberbullying directed toward students or school personnel in their laws and regulations.